Flair for the dramatic: Red Sox reclaim first place in insane fashion

 But in sliding back into first place, a half-game ahead of the New York Yankees, the Red Sox provided enough excitement to last a week.
 And while it's never wise to dwell on the potential impact that one game can have on a season of 162, it's victories like this that propel a team to bigger, better things, as long as right-hander Rick Porcello doesn't lay an egg or the offense doesn't go quiet again in the series finale on ESPN's Wednesday Night Baseball.

 The Red Sox, 10-14 since the Fourth of July, can certainly play better than they have lately.
 Odds are, they will.
-Maybe all it takes to get them going is one of the most bizarre games they will play.
+Maybe all it takes to get them going is one of the most bizarre games they have played.

 "I think this kind of win sets the tone for anybody," Moreland said.